Good test automation is mission-critical for any scaling software business. But there are still many pain points for testers and developers.

 In addition to cutting down on test runtime, machine learning is also used to develop self-healing tests.
 This relies on a combination of regression test suite analysis and real-time.

-It is monitoring to identify when changes occur and then automatically update itself to be relevant and not fail.
+It is monitoring to identify when changes occur and then automatically updates itself to be relevant and not fail.
 It is good to consider UI/UX elements as a collection of dozens of identifiers, rather than relying on a single ID tag.

 By doing so, UI tests can adapt to modifications and change automatically, dramatically reducing the time required for test maintenance.